||Anthony L. Asher, MD, FAANS, FACS

-Anthony L. Asher, MD, FAANS, FACS, is Co-Medical Director of the Carolinas Healthcare System Neuroscience Institute and is Neurological Surgery Residency Program Director at Carolinas Medical Center.
-He is also Clinical Professor in Neurosurgery at the University of North Carolina Chapel Hill, Carolinas Medical Center, Penn State University School of Medicine, and Vanderbilt University School of Medicine.
+Anthony L. Asher, MD, FAANS, FACS is President, Atrium Health Neuroscience Institute and is Neurological Surgery Residency Program Director at Carolinas Medical Center.
+He is also Clinical Professor in Neurosurgery at the University of North Carolina Chapel Hill, Carolinas Medical Center, and Vanderbilt University School of Medicine.

 Dr. Asher attended Wayne State University School of Medicine, where he was awarded one of the original Howard Hughes Medical Institute Research Scholarships.
 Dr Asher completed his neurosurgery residency training at the University of Michigan Hospitals and also served as a Staff Fellow in the Surgery Branch of the National Cancer Institute, NIH.

 Since the completion of his residency training and fellowship, Dr. Asher has been a member of the Charlotte, NC based Carolina Neurosurgery and Spine Associates, where his primary practice interests include neuro-oncology, skull-base surgery, minimally invasive spine surgery, stereotactic surgery, and trigeminal neuralgia.
 Dr. Asher has been recognized yearly as one of the Best Doctors in America since 2003.
 He has also been recognized as one of the nation’s Top Doctors for Cancer Care.

 Dr. Asher has wide-ranging medical research experience, and has established cooperative cancer and spine investigative programs with clinical and laboratory scientists at community and academic institutions across the country.
 Dr. Asher is the author or co-author of over 130 peer-reviewed manuscripts along with numerous abstracts and book chapters.